 The Housing Foundation Copenhagen cannot assist you in your application.

 Please find more information about eligibility and application on www.borger.dk using you ‘NemID’ and your CPR number.

-- That you live in a ‘studio room’ (or own apartment) with private kitchen/kitchenette and bathroom.
+- You live in a ‘studio room’ (or own apartment) with private kitchen/kitchenette and bathroom.
 Thus, if you live in a shared apartment or a studio room in a hall of residence with shared kitchen and/or bathroom, you cannot apply.

-- That your rental contract is for more than 6 months.
+- Your rental contract lasts for more than 6 months.
 If you apply for housing subsidy and state that you are renting for more than 6 months and it turns out not to be true, or if you shorten or terminate your tenancy contract, you will be required to pay the entire subsidy back to the Danish government.

-- That you inform ‘Udbetaling Danmark’ when you move (or in most cases, leave the country).
+- You inform ‘Udbetaling Danmark’ when you move (or in most cases, leave the country).
 They do not automatically know that your contract has ended.